mzazon/awesome-cloud-projects/aws/infrastructure-automation-cloudshell/infrastructure-automation-cloudshell.md

 ## Solution

-Build serverless automation workflows using AWS CloudShell PowerShell scripts integrated with Systems Manager Automation, Lambda functions, and CloudWatch monitoring.
+Build serverless automation workflows using AWS CloudShell PowerShell scripts integrated with Systems Manager Automation, Lambda functions, and EventBridge scheduling.
 This approach leverages CloudShell's pre-configured PowerShell environment to create, test, and deploy infrastructure automation scripts that can run on schedules, respond to events, and provide centralized monitoring without requiring local tooling or infrastructure provisioning.

 ## Architecture Diagram